Cos'è il silicone ad alta temperatura e come usarlo in modo efficace?

 4.3 Applicazione (Tailor to End-Use)

 Electronic Potting1.
-Place the component (PER ESEMPIO., LED driver) in a potting box.2.
+Place the component (per esempio., LED driver) in a potting box.2.
 Pour silicone to fully cover the component (1–2mm extra for protection).3.
-Cure at room temperature or accelerate with heat.Use a low-viscosity grade (flows into small component gaps).- Avoid trapping air around sensitive parts (PER ESEMPIO., condensatori).
+Cure at room temperature or accelerate with heat.Use a low-viscosity grade (flows into small component gaps).- Avoid trapping air around sensitive parts (per esempio., condensatori).

-4.4 Polimerizzazione & Post-elaborazione
+4.4 Curare & Post-elaborazione

 1. Curing Conditions:

-• Room-temperature curing: 24–48 ore (condensation silicone: 12–24 ore; additive silicone: 24–48 ore).
+• Room-temperature curing: 24–48 ore (condensation silicone: 12–24 hours; additive silicone: 24–48 ore).

-• Accelerated curing: Heat at 60–100°C (reduces time by 50%, PER ESEMPIO., 24 hours → 12 ore).
+• Accelerated curing: Heat at 60–100°C (reduces time by 50%, per esempio., 24 hours → 12 ore).
 Do not exceed 120°C (may cause brittleness).

 1. Post-elaborazione: